 Music, time and running with a mature black man looking at his watch while out for a fitness run in the park.
 Workout, wellness and training with a senior male athlete or runner tracking his health.

-Starting a new running regimen?
+Starting a new running program?
 That’s great, but be careful because novice runners will have to adjust to the impact on their joints.
 A beginner shouldn’t start with 5 to 7 runs each week.
 Instead, replace several of these runs with biking, swimming, or time on the elliptical.
-Each of these activities builds cardiovascular endurance and strength without stressing the joints too much too soon.
+Cross training builds cardiovascular endurance and strength without stressing the joints too much too soon.

 Running shouldn’t be the end of your exercise regimen.
-Strength training can improve your running.
-Strength in your core and hips, flexibility, and coordination all factor into your performance, so make improving these areas part of training, too.
+Strength training programs with a licensed physical therapist can improve your running.
+Strength in your core and hips, flexibility, and coordination all factor into your performance, so make improving these areas part of the training plan, too.
 Whether you devote hours each week to running or occasionally run to maintain a basic level of fitness, a physical therapist can make sure you do so safely.

 We’re Here to Help